grebtsew/FloorplanToBlender3d/README.md

 * configparser
 * json

+If you have ´Python3 pip´ installed you can install required packages by running:

+´´´bash
+ pip install -r requirements.txt
+´´´

-## Tutorial
+## Run
 This tutorial takes you through the execution of this program.

 1. Receive floorplan as image, from pdf or by using other method (for example paint)
-2. Run python script "create_blender_project_from_floorplan.py"
+2. Run python script ´create_blender_project_from_floorplan.py´
 3. Follow instructions

-## Old but still working tutorial
+## Run (Old but still working!)
 This tutorial takes you through the execution of this program in examples.

 1. Receive floorplan as image, from pdf or by using other method (for example paint)
-2. Set image file path in "Examples/floorplan_to_datafile.py"
+2. Set image file path in ´Examples/floorplan_to_datafile.py´
-3. Run "floorplan_to_datafile.py" to create data files for your floorplan.
+3. Run ´floorplan_to_datafile.py´ to create data files for your floorplan.
-4. Edit path in "floorplan_to_datafile.py" to generated data files.
+4. Edit path in ´floorplan_to_datafile.py´ to generated data files.
 5. Start blender
 6. Open Blender text editor
-7. Open "floorplan_to_3dObject_in_blender.py" in blender by pressing the text editor, then "alt+o" and find the file
+7. Open ´floorplan_to_3dObject_in_blender.py´ in blender by pressing the text editor, then ´alt+o´ and find the file
 8. Run script

 # Demo